ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/04-bubble-sort.md

 However, it is rather slow, even compared to the other similar algorithms, Selection sort and Insertion sort.
 <!-- OPENDSA: START -->
-(It is not even particularly intuitive -- nobody is going to come naturally to Bubble sort as a way to sort their bookshelf, their Bridge hand or their pile of bills, like they might with Insertion sort or Selection sort.)
+(It is not even particularly intuitive -- nobody is going to come naturally to Bubble sort as a way to sort their bookshelf, their card hand or their pile of bills, like they might with Insertion sort or Selection sort.)
 <!-- OPENDSA: END -->

 ::: algorithm